The differences between bacterial cells and human cells are few but quite significant.

 Before you go into details, kindly check the details on the cell and its organelles.

-Also, there are variations like the bacteria are immortal creatures, i.e., they do not die as such except under harsh conditions.
+- Also, there are variations, such as bacteria being immortal creatures, i.e., they do not die as such except under harsh conditions.

-As you might have heard before, they cause various diseases in humans.
-But there are also friendly and useful bacteria.
+As you have heard before, some of them cause various diseases in humans, while others are also human-friendly.

 They are single-celled organisms, and yet that single cell can perform all of its functions.